highchair/artinruins-com/_property/providence-national-bank.md

   - url: prov-nat-bank-kj-2012-07-01.jpg
     caption: 'Photo by Kevin James, July 2012'

-imagescredit: 'Contributions by <a href="http://www.ricurrency.com/bank-name/providence-bank/" target="_blank">RICurrencycom</a>, Alex Carr, and Kevin James.'
+imagescredit: 'Contributions by <a href="http://www.ricurrency.com/bank-name/providence-bank/" target="_blank">RICurrencycom</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A14465" target="_blank">RI Photograph Collection</a> Providence Public Library, Alex Carr, and Kevin James.'
 ---

 ### Reason for Demolition
 A proposed new 32-story condo tower proposal called the [One Ten Westminster]({% link _property/one-ten-westminster.md %}) was proposed for this site and caused quite a hub-bub.
 The full news story is below.

 ### Current Events
 The condo tower was never built.
 Fifteen years later (in 2020), a parking lot is the only thing at this location aside from the stabilized (but deteriorating) facade of the 1940s bank extension at 50 Weybosset Street.